International Students: Prepare to Study in the U.S. With This College Checklist

 Figuring out what to pack can feel overwhelming.
 Here's a short list to help you prioritize the essentials.

-- Backpack or Bookbag: When you have multiple classes in a row and no time to go back home, finding a suitable backpack is key to carrying all your textbooks without hurting your back.
-These bags can also be used to carry smaller essential items like folders and pens.
+- Backpack or Bookbag: When you have multiple classes in a row and no time to stop in your dorm or apartment, finding a suitable backpack is key to carrying all your textbooks without hurting your back.

 - Prescription Medications: If you take any prescription medications, you'll need to bring them with you to the U.S. Note that you can only bring 90 days of medication, but your doctor may be able to transfer your prescription to a local pharmacy.
 Bring a doctor's note and a copy of your prescription (in English) for when you go through customs.

 - Seasonal Clothing: Rather than packing your entire wardrobe, try to pack appropriate clothing for the climate where your college is located.
 For schools in the Northeast, for example, fall-term items might include a mix of T-shirts, long-sleeved shirts, jackets, scarves, sweaters, and winter shoes.
-As long as you plan to return home for winter break, you can bring more spring-friendly items at a later date.
+As long as you plan to return home for winter break, you can bring more spring-friendly items later.

 What Should You Buy After You Get to Campus?